 STEM NOW has one simple vision – STEM is for everyone!

 Our team is on a mission.
 We want every young person to have the opportunity to get involved with STEM.
 We do just that through our amazing education projects that our STEM role models help make happen.
-We manage the Central South England STEM Ambassador Hub covering Hampshire, Berkshire, Oxfordshire, Buckinghamshire and Hertfordshire.
+We manage the Central South England STEM Ambassador Hub covering Hampshire, Berkshire, Oxfordshire and Buckinghamshire.
 We have access to hundreds of regional STEM experts who all have the support of Continuing Professional Development (CPD).
 That means they always do a fantastic job.
 We also manage the British Science Association CREST Awards.
 The team doesn't stop there – we support an awesome network of STEM teachers in the south of England with volunteers and CPD too.
 That is STEM NOW!

 The STEM Ambassador Hub